mdeniz/marcus_bikes/README.md

 #### Remove cart item

-There is an icon of a bin close to the quantity input that serves as a button to remove the product item from the cart.
+There is an icon of a trash can close to the quantity input that serves as a button to remove the product item from the cart.
 This will reload the cart after removing the item and recalculate everything once again.

 ### Administrative workflows